Human Service Acronyms

 - Community Mental Health Centers provide safety net mental health services throughout the state including, but not limited to, the delivery of services reimbursed through the Illinois Medical Assistance Program.
 CMHCs are the only provider type that is eligible to provide Assertive Community Treatment (ACT) and Psychosocial Rehabilitation (PSR).

 CMS – Centers for Medicare and Medicaid Services

-- CMS is the federal entity within HHS responsible for overseeing Medicaid and Medicare.
+- CMS is the federal entity within the U.S. Department of Health and Human Services responsible for overseeing Medicaid and Medicare.

 COGFA – Commission on Government Forecasts and Accountability

 - COGFA is a nonpartisan legislative entity that provides the Legislature with research on state and national economic data, along with revenue projections and operations of Illinois Government.

 - A centralized online location where documents commonly required of service providers with state agency contracts, can be uploaded and stored, thus eliminating redundancy in contracting, reporting, monitoring, and auditing processes.
 State agencies include Aging, DHS, DCFS, HFS, and DPH.